Wool: 14th and 15th centuries

+By the end of the 14th century, Italy predominated in the European wool trade.
 Before the flowering of the Renaissance, the Medici and other great banking houses of Florence had built their wealth and banking system on their textile industry based on wool, overseen by the Arte della Lana, the wool guild: wool-textile interests guided Florentine policies.
+The Florentine wool guild, Arte della Lana, sent imported English wool to the San Martino convent for processing, while Italian wool from Abruzzo and Spanish merino wools were processed at Garbo workshops.
+Abruzzo wool had once been the most accessible for the Florentine guild, until improved relations with merchants in Iberia made merino wool more available.
 Francesco Datini, the "merchant of Prato", established in 1383 an Arte della Lana for that small Tuscan city.
-The sheepwalks of Castile were controlled by the Mesta union of sheep-owners.
+In the 15th century Pisa established a factory "which would export its cloths to the Crimea in exchange for Russian furs".
+At the same time, the sheepwalks of Castile were controlled by the Mesta union of sheep-owners.
+They shaped the landscape and the fortunes of the meseta that lies in the heart of the Iberian peninsula.